 “Making connections with people is so important.
 I would be lying if I said I wasn’t nervous, but you’ve got to do that for yourself.
-No one is going to do it for you,” says Emma.
+No one is going to do it for you,” says Johnson.

 “Costuming is about creating a story.
-You are doing something new every day. . .
+You are doing something new every day.
 I never want to stop learning about this trade.
 I want to know everything about it.”

 During her internship, the ballet school held the Assembly International – a meeting of dancers from all over the world.
-She helped with dressing and alterations of costumes for dancers from as far away as France, Germany, and Cuba.
+She helped with the dressing and alterations of costumes for dancers from as far away as France, Germany, and Cuba.

-She learned to make a dance leotard from scratch, and a practice tutu with nine layers of stiff tulle – a process that took over 100 hours.
+Johnson said she learned to make a dance leotard from scratch, and a practice tutu with nine layers of stiff tulle – a process that took over 100 hours.
 Learning these specialized techniques directly from the experts is a priceless experience for a young designer.

 The ballet school was extremely satisfied with Emma’s performance, and they have asked her to help out on contract for their year-end performance.
 During her off-time in Toronto, when Emma could have been resting or absorbing the sights, she instead found other ways to engage with the thriving local fashion community.
 She assisted with two fashion shows with fellow NBCCD alumna Samantha Brittany; sewing the underwear and flowers for Samantha’s piece in Vita: Rise for Water, and experiencing Escape the Runway as a volunteer.